vesuxyz/docs/docs/user-guides/borrow-guide.md

 ![Vesu](images/borrow_1.png)

 2. Select the asset you are looking to borrow.
-At the time of this writing we support different assets which includes ETH, WBTC, USDT, USDC, DAI, STETH, RETH and STRK.
+At the time of this writing we support different assets which includes ETH, WBTC, USDT, USDC, STETH and STRK.

 ![Select asset](images/borrow_1_1.png)